jonbnewman/mobx-store-provider/README.md

   You can optionally (likely should) supply a `storeIdentifier`, this identifier is used when other parts of your application need to use the same store.
 By supplying the same identifier, you are ensured the same store is being supplied.

+  Note: If your application will only ever have one store, then you can omit the `storeIdentifier`.

   - Returns a **StoreProvider** instance:

     This instance contains four properties: